 The more the merrier, right?!
 Invite some of your friends with kids to go along with you.
 This is a great way for you both to keep your kids occupied as they will have kids their own age to talk and play with.
 And, this is a great way to share your experiences with others.

 #6 Be Prepared

 Let’s face it; your kids are not going to sit perfectly quiet while watching you slowly sip your wine.
 This is especially true if you have younger children.
 Bring a bag for each child filled with snacks, activities, books, card games, and age-appropriate entertainment.
+This is helpful no matter where you travel with your kids.
 If older kids want to listen in on the education, allow them to do that.
 But, never go to a wine tasting with children unprepared.

 #7 Do Other Activities